WolfpackPSS/wolfpackpss.github.io/_posts/2016-12-31-history-pf-the-pack-prinz-eugen-pt-1.md

 Xin would rule over the case with undisputed authority.

-And for his service towards justice, he would be reviled with uninhibited and universal loathing.
+And for that service, he would be met with universal loathing.
 &nbsp;

 What would be decided here was not just the judgment of one man.
-What was to be decided was what would be the honorable and accepted practices for all future engagements of war.
+What was to be decided would be the legal ramifications for all future engagements of war.
 And how any crimes of war would be judged, whether or not that crime was defined by law.

 There would be no heroes here.